DigitalGrinnell/islandora_mods_via_twig/README.md

 # Islandora MODS-Via-Twig

-A Drush/Islandora v7 copy of [Mods-Via-Twig](https://github.com/DigitalGrinnell/mods-via-twig).
+A Drush/Islandora v7 copy of [Mods-Via-Twig](https://github.com/DigitalGrinnell/mods-via-twig) which was written for Drupal v8.
+Sections which follow currently discuss that predecessor, [Mods-Via-Twig](https://github.com/DigitalGrinnell/mods-via-twig).

 # mods-via-twig
 Drush script uses IMI Twig template to generate new MODS .xml files from .csv data.